Shopping Cart No items

 Before taking your prescribed medication read all the instructions that was provided by your pharmacist.
 Take Aggrenox orally twice a day, once in the morning and again in the evening with a glass of water.

-This medication can be taken with or without food.
-Make sure you take Aggrenox at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
+This medication can be administered with or without a meal.
+Make sure you take Aggrenox at the same time each day to create a routine for yourself and to ensure an even spread of the Dipyridamole/ASA dosage in your system.
 For optimal results take this medication on a regular basis.
-Do not change or increase your dose unless your doctor has instructed you to.
+Do not change or increase the Aggrenox dosage unless your doctor has instructed you to.
 You should continue taking this medication even if you feel well.

-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
-Consult with your doctor about any known allergies before taking Aggrenox.
+Aggrenox or the Dipyridamole/ASA generic may contain medical and non medical ingredients that could cause an allergic reaction.
+Consult with your doctor about any known allergies before taking your Aggrenox dosage.
 Speak with your doctor about any known medical conditions relating to sensitivities to aspirin, bleeding problems, low blood pressure, heart problems, stomach problems, kidney disease, liver disease, and bleeding in the brain.
 Tell your doctor about any current medications or supplementation to avoid interactions with Aggrenox.

 Depending on your condition you may require more aspirin to help prevent heart attacks.
 Speak with your doctor regarding your condition to know what additional drugs you require to stay healthy.